tomdalling/old-tomdalling.com/resources/blog-posts/2016-02-12_pure-function-as-an-object-PFAAO-pattern.markdown

 end
 ```

+I put the "count" attribute on the root node to demonstrate a common performance problem with this pattern.

 The problem is that `city_nodes` is called two times.
-That means we're parsing the entire data set _twice_.
+That means we're parsing the entire data set twice.
-That is unnecessary, and we could do the same conversion in half the time.
+That is unnecessary, and roughly doubles the run time of the conversion.

-That's why I put the "count" attribute on the root node.
-It demonstrates a common performance problem with this pattern.

 Thankfully, due to all the methods being pure, we have a simple solution to this problem: memoization.
 Memoization is the caching of return values from pure functions.

-We've already seen that the `city_nodes` method always returns the same value, because it is a pure function.
+We've already seen that the `city_nodes` method always returns the same value.
 That means we can cache the return value the first time the function is called.
-On all subsequent calls, we can just return the cached value without running the function at all.
+On all subsequent calls, we can just return the cached value without running the rest of the function.

 Cache invalidation can be a tricky problem, but not in this case.
 When do we need to invalidate the cache?